dermesser/docs/docs/security/using-certificate-authorities-with-ssh.md

 > Note: This section is here for completeness; it's not that different from just using normal public
 > keys for authentication.

-To authorize any user with a certificate signed by your CA to log in to an account on your server, copy the public CA key to the `~/.ssh/authorized_keys` file of the account to log into.
+To authorize any user with a valid certificate signed by your CA to log in to an account on your server, copy the public CA key to the `~/.ssh/authorized_keys` file of the account to log into.

 However, because it is a CA key, you have to prefix that line with `cert-authority`.
 It should look like this:

     cert-authority ecdsa-sha2-nistp521 AAAAE2VjZHNhLXNoYTItbmlzdHA1MjEAAAAIbmlzdHA1MjE...

 Now anyone with a certificate signed by your CA can sign in.
 Well, almost anyone -- the list of principals on the certificate of that user has to contain the user name of the account!
 That's what the `-n` option of `ssh-keygen` is for; a *principal* is basically a scope that a certificate is valid for.
-For example, you might want to give yourself superuser power *everywhere*, and sign your certificate with, among others, the principal *superroot*.
+For example, you might want to give yourself superuser powers *everywhere*, and sign your certificate with, among others, the principal *root*.

-To make `sshd` accept your certificate for any user account, you have to modify the `authorized_keys` file like this:
+To make `sshd` accept your certificate even without the right principal, you have to modify the `authorized_keys` file like this:

-    cert-authority,principals="superroot" ecdsa-sha2-nistp521 AAAAE2VjZHNhLXNoYTItbmlzdHA1MjEAAAAIbmlzdHA1MjE...
+    cert-authority,principals="some-principal-on-your-cert" ecdsa-sha2-nistp521 AAAAE2VjZHNhLXNoYTItbmlzdHA1MjEAAAAIbmlzdHA1MjE...

 > sshd is a bit picky; if there's some typo or syntax error, it will just ignore the
 > `authorized_keys` file.